Polished concrete: Diamond-polished concrete process

-A diamond polished concrete floor is very time-consuming if done correctly, due to the fact that there are at least six to twelve steps of actual grinding involved.
+A diamond polished concrete floor is time-consuming.
+Six to twelve steps of grinding may be needed.
 The general rule is to start the initial grinding with a coarse 30/60-grit diamond and finish with a 1600- or 3000+ grit diamond, depending on the exposure level of aggregate and gloss level required.
-These diamonds are impregnated inside a metal or resin-bonded segment.
-Typically, the diamonds' grit size will double once the first grind has been carried out.
 The polishing process begins with a 50-grit diamond resin pad instead of a metal segment.
 When using the resin pads the steps may be 100, then 200, 400, 800, 1600 and finally 3000+ grit.
 Throughout the process, a densifier is used to harden the concrete surface, which allows the concrete to be polished.
 A number of densifiers can be used; these consist of lithium, potassium or sodium silicates.
-In some cases, a grouting chemical is also used to fill in any holes, cracks or imperfections that were exposed from the initial coarse grinding step.
-The concrete can be also finished with a natural-look impregnating polish guard, which penetrates 2–5mm inside the pores of the concrete to prevent any deep staining from oils and spills.
-It is also breathable and not a sealer (as a sealer actually totally seals the concrete and does not allow vapor transmission).
+In some cases, a fine grout is also used to fill in any holes, cracks or imperfections that were exposed from the initial coarse grinding step.
+The concrete can be also finished with a natural-look impregnating polish guard, which penetrates 2–5mm inside the pores of the concrete to prevent staining from oils and spills.
+It is breathable as opposed to a sealer that does not allow vapor transmission.